maxwets/dotfiles/README.md

 I use [i3-gaps](https://github.com/Airblader/i3) with [light](https://github.com/haikarainen/light) for brightness management.

 ### vim
-My vim plugin manager is [vim-plug](https://github.com/junegunn/vim-plug).
-I remapped some keys and installed some plugins for efficiency for efficiency.
+nvim is my text editor.
+My plugin manager is [vim-plug](https://github.com/junegunn/vim-plug).
+I remapped some keys and installed some plugins for efficiency.

 ### bash
 I currenty use Bash as command processor.